eigenhombre/organa/README.md

 # Strategy

 In the past I've written a few (incomplete) Org Mode parsers ([here](https://github.com/eigenhombre/blorg) is a previous attempt), but HTML is far easier to manipulate in Clojure using Hiccup or Enlive.
-The current code relies on exporting Org Mode to HTML first, parsing that, and modifying the parse tree as needed.
+The current code relies on one to export Org Mode to HTML first (with a few keystrokes in Emacs).
+The program parses parsing that, and modifies the parse tree as needed to create cross links to other posts, etc.

 # Workflow

 If I were you, I wouldn't use this yet, other than to steal ideas from it, since I haven't generalized it for multiple sites.
 Since I often change functionality and content at the same time, my current workflow is still fairly REPL-driven:

 - Evaluate the `core` namespace in the REPL to create the site and start the file watcher.
 - Make edits to Org files in the source directory `site-source-dir`